The Downtown LA Dinner Guide

 DTLA restaurants have a well-earned reputation for being productions: long waits, aggressive themes, dress codes, and mandatory valet.
 Then there’s Badmaash, the fantastic Indian restaurant on the north end of downtown that’s as low-maintenance as they come.
 The food is affordable, the modern space is easy to get in and out of, and its slightly remote location makes street parking a possible reality.
 Ordering the tikka masala poutine is a non-negotiable.

-When you finally realize that waiting six weeks to get a 10:45pm reservation at the bar at Bestia isn’t worth it, go to Factory Kitchen.
-The criminally-overlooked Italian restaurant has been around for about 100 years in Arts District time (it opened in 2013) and serves pasta that’s every bit as good as its famous neighbor.
+This criminally-overlooked Italian restaurant has been around for about 100 years in Arts District time (it opened in 2013) and serves pasta that’s every bit as good as its famous neighbor, Bestia.
 The converted warehouse space is upscale, but it still feels local and low-key.
 Get their prosciutto or don’t bother telling people you came here.

-Rossoblu might be one of the newest restaurants downtown, but it’s already one of the best.
-Opened by the Sotto people in a new development in the Fashion District, Rossoblu takes some effort to get to, but once you’re there, it’s more than worth it.
+Opened by the Sotto people in a new development in the Fashion District (and across a courtyard from Dama), Rossoblu takes some effort to get to, but once you’re there, it’s more than worth it.
 Is it expensive?
 Yes.
 But if you’re looking to throw down or impress somebody important, this is where you do it.
 The food is excellent (get the charcuterie and pork chop belly), the space is beautiful, and the wine list will get everybody in a good mood.

 It’s true: eating at Bestia involves a lot of patience, with a not-unlikely wait for your table even though you made your 9pm reservation eight weeks ago.
 But this is some of the best Italian food in the city, so you should do it at least once.
 The menu is enormous (and kind of overwhelming) and is best tackled by letting the waitstaff guide you in the right direction.
 Which should always involve the charcuterie and the bone marrow.